abrahamjs/todoApp/README.md

 ## Known Bugs

-Date and time is not stored, just tittle and descprition of every todo item.
+Date has an formal formatting and that makes it hard to validate.
 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.